tpuchal/rocket_controls/README.md

 There are no commands to change mission status apart from mission-end, simply because all other mission statuses are a derivative of rocket statuses, thus I have decided to keep the commands as you see in the file.

-Similarly priting all the information to the console is my interpretation of how I believe it should look like.
+Similarly, printing all the information to the console is my interpretation of how I believe it should look like.
 Especially considering the fact that I use IDs to do operations on objects, ant not names.

 ## My assumptions